 If you are charged with this crime at the federal level, it is imperative to contact an embezzlement lawyer who is familiar with this federal court and how highly-technical financial cases are handled.
 In many situations, a state charge can progress into a federal matter, but that can’t immediately be predicted by an attorney whose experience is limited to state court.

 This can result in costly and detrimental delays in defending your case.
 In these situations, it’s usually best to retain a lawyer who can offer guidance in either the state or federal system.
-At Randall & Stump, PLLC, our Charlotte federal lawyers are well-versed in trying cases in federal court, and we know what to takes to protect you and your rights at this level.
+At Randall & Stump, Criminal Defense Attorneys, our Charlotte federal lawyers are well-versed in trying cases in federal court, and we know what to takes to protect you and your rights at this level.

 Embezzlement Defense Options & What a Lawyer Can Do